ionic-team/capacitor-site/blog/integrating-capacitorjs-plugins-with-nuxtjs.md

 }
 ```

 The reason we chose this way is so we can use `mode: 'client'`.
-This is the crucial piece that makes CapacitorJS plugins work in your NuxtJS app without any SSR erros.
+This is the crucial piece that makes CapacitorJS plugins work in your NuxtJS app without any SSR errors.
 So most CapacitorJS plugins require a Browser object to work with.
 When loading up the compiled code in the browser of your choice, this isn't an issue, a Browser object exists.
 However, when server-side rendering your application, the Browser object does NOT exist.
 This will cause a variety of errors and your app won't build correctly.

-The small object taht we included in the `plugins` array includes a `src` key which is the source of the plugin.
+The small object that we included in the `plugins` array includes a `src` key which is the source of the plugin.
 It also includes a `mode` key which is set to `client`.
 This will ignore the plugin if you are building it through SSR, but include the plugin in the final package when it's sent to the browser.

 If you are just building a mobile application, you are probably just compiling as a Single Page Application.
 Choosing to compile as an SPA or SSR, the plugin will be included the same.
 If you are building a web and mobile application from the same code-base, you can swap out the compilation mode and your CapacitorJS plugin will work as expected!